chaitalisathe/FREEDOM/template_project/README.md

 Remove extra characters other than bits of bitstream.

 > Quartus project and FPGA programming:
-8. Use Terasic System Builder to generate quartus project
+8. Use Terasic System Builder to generate quartus project.

 Or